 - Advance CT - Advance CT offers a new business checklist, license search, resource guide, and more on their easy-to-use website.

 - CT.gov Business Checklist - The state of Connecticut’s website provides a personalized business checklist tool that only takes a few minutes to deliver a business checklist tailored to your startup’s needs.

 - The Refinery - Women-owned businesses and startups can find resources here to start and grow their businesses.

 Also recommended: Are you ready to create a Connecticut startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Connecticut, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Connecticut boasts a wide range of popular, successful industries and startup sectors, many of which are leaders of the state as well as the nation.
 Some of the significant industries in Connecticut are:

 - Film, Television, and Digital Media — From ESPN to NBC sports group, Connecticut is home to some big names in digital media including hundreds of production and post-production sites.
 This is largely due to the state’s tax-friendliness for productions as well as quick permit process.

 - Bioscience & Healthcare — Over 500 bioscience and healthcare companies call Connecticut home.
 This state boasts an extensive talent pool and substantial investment opportunities for startups of this kind.